Green Clay Powder (Illite clay) 200g

 Here are a few guidelines for safe and effective use:

-- Never let clay come in contact with metal.
-Use glass or wooden containers and utensils.
+• Never let clay come in contact with metal.
+Use glass or wooden utensils.
 Store your clay in glass containers so it will remain sterile and safe for first-aid use.

 Poultices are little masses of material, in this case clay, wrapped in clean cotton or muslin.